All mimsy were the borogoves

 In the mid 1980s the Italian film industry was beginning to slow from the hectic pace and success of the 1970s, and work for Mimsy also declined.
 By 1986, with the demise of the Euro-cult and exploitation market she started taking roles in films that were... less than stellar, including the slasher Body Count (1986) and the short film Her Fragrant Emulsion (1987).
 Also in 1986 her marriage to Vincenzo Cerami fell apart and the two divorced that year.
 She and Aisha moved to France where Mimsy continued to do some work on French television.
 Mimsy Farmer's last film role was in the French made for television movie Safari (1991), after which she decided to end her acting career and move on to a new phase in her life.

-She married her second husband, French sculptor Francis Poirier in 1989 and they now live in Paris where Mimsy spends her time sculpting, painting and participating in the occasional theatre production.
+She married her third husband, French sculptor Francis Poirier in 1989 and they now live in Paris where Mimsy spends her time sculpting, painting and participating in the occasional theatre production.